Quick overview:

-What will the European trade mark protect?
+What will a European trade mark protect?

-A trademark protects specific goods and services that your company offers.
+A trademark protects the specific goods and services your company offers.
 However, when you apply, you can indicate not only the list of goods and services you offer at the moment, but also the goods or services you might offer in the near future.
 For example, you currently manufacture and sell T-shirts, but you could expand your business to include the manufacture of dresses and sweatshirts.

 A trademark can take several forms: